Everything You Should Know About a GoDaddy Domain Appraisal

 Why Would I Need a Domain Valuation?

-Unless you’re planing on holding your domain forever, it’s important to know just how much your domain is worth.
+Unless you’re planning on holding your domain forever, it’s important to know just how much your domain is worth.

 A lot of people just allow their domains to expire when they’re done with their site.
 Unbeknownst to them, those same domains that they saw as worthless could pull thousands or even hundreds of thousands of dollars in an online auction.